 Adam Naylor (Chairman)

-Adam was born in South Cumbria in 1954.
-He received an M.A. and a Ph.D in history from Edinburgh University, where he also taught part-time.
-Since 1977 he has been the proprietor of ‘Bookfare’, a secondhand and antiquarian book business.
-Adam moved back to Cumbria in 1992 where he has continued to sell books and also to run the family’s agricultural estate on the west side of Windermere.
-He was Chairman of the Lakeland Arts Trust for fourteen years and developed ‘Blackwell the Arts & Crafts House’ as a tourist attraction.
-He served as High Sheriff of Cumbria 2005-6, and continues to pursue other voluntary roles locally and in the county.
+Adam Naylor, our Chairman, has an M.A. and Ph.D in history from Edinburgh University where he also taught.
+Since 1977, he has been the proprietor of ‘Bookfare’, a secondhand and antiquarian book business.
+In 1992, he returned to Cumbria, where he was born, to manage the family’s agricultural estate near Windermere.
+Adam served as Chairman of the Lakeland Arts Trust for fourteen years and developed ‘Blackwell, the Arts & Crafts House’ as a tourist attraction.
+High Sheriff of Cumbria from 2005-2006, Adam remains actively involved in voluntary roles within the local and county community.

 Claire Hensman